Zaggen/def-type/README.md

   sayMsg: ->
     console.log @msg
   kill: ->
-    @_super.kill.call(@) # Unless kill is a pure fn with no side effects, it should be called using call or apply console.log 'Game Over'
+    Player._super.kill.call(@) # Unless kill is a pure fn with no side effects, it should be called using call or apply console.log 'Game Over'

 zaggen = new Player('Zaggen')